 As for the looks, both the backpacks are quite similar.
 The only difference that the Z VR bears is that it is solid black.
 Also, the goofy logo and the red highlights of the Omen that make it look more as a gaming device, are not in Z VR’s appearance.

 The Z VR Backpack is going to be expensive, with starting price at $3,299.
 It will be available with a dock that will make it resemble a desktop PC.
 The shipment of the backpack is supposed to start in September this year.

 HP takes one step further in Virtual Reality

-While VR is mostly inclined towards gaming, HP intends to enhance business aspects as well.
-Alongside virtual showrooms and entertainment usage, the company is suggesting other enterprises to use these backpacks for employee trainings.
-HP visualizes that the devices can serve everyone from lorry drivers to astronauts, and even military applications.
+While VR is mostly inclined towards gaming, HP also intends to enhance business aspects.
+Alongside virtual showrooms and entertainment, the company suggests other enterprises use these backpacks for employee training.
+HP visualizes that the devices can serve everyone from lorry drivers to astronauts and even military applications.

 In fact, the company takes one step further to convince businesses regarding the usage of virtual reality.
 It is to open 13 VR immersion centers for people to explore the hardware and understand various possibilities of its usage.
 These 13 centers are going to be up and running by September end.
 Five of the centers will have their place in Europe, four in the Americas, and the remaining four in Asia-Pacific region.